miniql/miniql/README.md

 ## Express + MongoDB

-Here is an example of using MiniQL to make queries against a MonogDB database through an Express REST API to display query results in the frontend.
+Here is an example of using MiniQL to make queries against a MongoDB database through an Express REST API to display query results in the frontend.

 https://github.com/miniql/miniql-express-mongodb-example